-How do I pick the right size pine beams for my home remodel?
+How do I pick the right size pine ceiling beams?

 How to size pine beams for your new home is a common question we get from customers!
 So, we have decided to do an informative series to help all those homeowners out there wondering the same thing!
 Each week will cover a new common question that our customers ask us.